 *Premium content.
 May need to log-in via ASU Libraries to view entire article.

-The scholarship's requires one or two essays:
+The scholarship's application requires one or two pieces of writing:

 - [For students planning or having completed a study abroad program ONLY]: A personal statement (maximum 100 words) describing your participation or plans for participation in an ACMRS Study Abroad Program or other ASU Study Abroad Program, focusing on how such participation has or will inform and enhance your study of English literature.